 Confederate Forts (Winter, 1861-1862)

 After the Battle of Ball's Bluff, General Hill oversaw the completion of Forts Evans, Johnston and Beauregard on the hills surrounding Leesburg.
 Many Leesburg residents, including anti-war Quakers and slaves, assisted in the construction.
 Fort Evans was built between Leesburg and the river; it still stands on a hill behind Shoppers Food Warehouse on private property.
 Fort Johnston, built on Leesburg Mountain west of town, also still exists on private property.
 Fort Beauregard was built southeast of town, but its exact location is unknown.
-A recreated encampment is open to visitors at Morven Park.

 Return to Top